deeparocks/impactdaos-xyz/posts/3-what-is-impactdao.md

 - Internet native communities
 - Distributed teams
 - Decentralized governance
-- Sovereign individuals and entities
+- Bank account on the blockchain
 - Transparent

 ### Other features